A voice of inspiration

-Our brand voice defines our identity and tells our story.
-It must faithfully represent the personality of UAF, which is sociable, engaging, stimulating, down-to-earth and always game.
+The words we choose -- our brand voice -- define our identity and tell our story.
+Our brand voice must faithfully represent the personality of UAF, which is sociable, engaging, stimulating, down-to-earth and always game.
 All our communications should bring that personality to life and paint a picture of who we are, how we think and what we want to achieve.

-We live in a physical environment of singular beauty, extreme climate and rugged terrain — a place that inspires powerful words and imagery, decisive arguments and independent thought.
+We live in a physical environment of singular beauty, extreme climate and rugged terrain -- a place that inspires powerful words and imagery, thought-provoking debates and independent thought.
 Thus, the tone should be emotionally and intellectually stimulating.
 It should evoke images of real-life discovery and a practical, hands-on academic experience.

-Follow: Venture outside the classroom, where fieldwork really is in the field — unless it’s in the forest, ocean, or any of the rugged terrain that makes up Alaska’s vast, natural laboratory.
-Around here, if you’re game, you’re in.
+Venture outside the classroom, where fieldwork really is in the field -- unless it's in the forest, ocean, or any of the rugged terrain that makes up Alaska's vast, natural laboratory.
+Around here, if you're game, you're in.

 The tone and content of the language should be down-to-earth and unpretentious, but also confident, with a sense of adventure.

-Follow: We invite you to explore the possibilities of the Last Frontier — where inspiration is around every bend, independence is championed, and adventure is inevitable.
+We invite you to explore the possibilities of the Last Frontier -- where inspiration is around every bend, independence is championed, and adventure is inevitable.

 Rather than simply listing facts, important details should be prefaced by their greater significance, when possible.
 Sentences should vary in length to create depth, maintain dynamic flow and arouse interest.
 Longer sentences may convey essential and necessary information, while shorter sentences or fragments can deliver powerful statements and evoke emotion.